 - Is there a budget available to invest in your product/service?

 - Is my contact a decision maker?

 - Will your product resolve an obstacle or product they face?

 The title of this sales pipeline step is self-explanatory.
 But while it may be straightforward, it is not simple.
 You can use multichannel outreach to schedule a meeting to maximize the chances of reaching the lead on the right channel, at the right time.
 And be persistent!!
-Though one can lead to success, persistence is usually what makes the difference between a won or lost deal.
+Though one cold call can lead to success, persistence is usually what makes the difference between a won or lost deal.

 During the negotiation period, you build a relationship with the lead so you have better insight into their needs and how to manage the negotiation.
-Focus on establishing a healthy back-and-forth with the prospect–using an is very helpful during this step.
+Focus on establishing a healthy back-and-forth with the prospect–using an omnichannel communication strategy is very helpful during this step.
 If you leverage an omnichannel approach, you can reach the lead on their preferred communication channels at a time that's optimized to capture their attention.
 This helps to build the lead's awareness of your business's products and services so they can visualize how it might transform their daily life.

 Additionally, the conversations you'll have during this step will reveal the lead's priorities, the obstacles they face, and other practical considerations like budgets, onboarding, and the right timing to implement a new product or solution.In short, these exchanges will help you finetune your final negotiations.